Dovish Fed, Greek worries push German Bund yields lower

 “A potentially negative scenario in Greece is looking more likely by the day,” said Vincent Juvyns, global market strategist at JPMorgan Asset Management.

 “We’ve seen some bond investors slightly de-risking and reducing their exposure to the periphery in light of what will surely be further volatility ...
 We think those are tactical moves rather than fundamental shifts.”
-(Editing by Catherine Evans)
+(Reporting by Marius Zaharia; Editing by Gareth Jones)